ariessa/calculate_profit_and_loss_backend/README.md

 ## License

-Calculate Profit and Loss is licensed under the [GNU GPLv3 License](LICENSE).
+Calculate Profit and Loss - Backend is licensed under the [GNU GPLv3 License](LICENSE).